student projects

 Key Skills & Qualifications:

-- Strong foundation in machine learning and statistics
+- Strong background in machine learning and deep learning, and comfortable working with modern language models.

 Key Skills & Qualifications: